 Instead of a one-way flow of info that’s all about ourselves or our business, we should be encouraging two-way interaction.
 In real social situations, we don’t tend to like people who only talk about themselves.
 The same applies to Facebook marketing…

 How To Fix It ⇒ Ask questions, invite comments, or share other people’s posts.
 In this way, you can become a hub of info within your niche, and develop a network of loyal fans and followers.

 Facebook marketing can be a great way to attract personal training clients, but creating your own posts is time-consuming.
 Especially when you’re already busy training clients, running a business, and trying to balance a personal life too.

-So we’ve done the heavy lifting for you… Our social media kits includes ready-made posts to share on Facebook, Twitter, or Instagram.
+So we’ve done the heavy lifting for you… Our social media kits include ready-made posts to share on Facebook, Twitter, or Instagram.
 They make it easy for you to post consistently and inspire your followers to hire you as their PT.
-They also come with a 14-day money back guarantee so if you’re not happy for any reason you can get a full refund with zero hassle.
+They also come with a 14-day money-back guarantee so if you’re not happy for any reason you can get a full refund with zero hassle.

 Our social media kits make it easy to drive leads, engagement, and loyalty for your fitness business.
 Ideal for busy gym operators and studio owners, they enable you to benefit from our marketing agency expertise for a fraction of the usual cost.
 The ready-made social posts save you time and effort – learn more here.